 Ultimate Travel Money Guide

 We’ve compiled a whole load of comprehensive blogs focusing on travel money.
 What are the best travel debit and credit cards?
 How do I avoid money changer scams?
 What are these international bank fees I keep getting on my card whilst travelling?
-Our in house (or hostel as we are travelling) money guy James is here to offer tips and guidance on managing your money whilst travelling.
+We are here to offer tips and guidance on managing your money whilst travelling.
 In this blog we will look at credit card reward schemes and ask – are they worth it?

 Credit Card Reward Schemes For Travel

 Ignore The Marketing

 Credit card reward schemes are more prevalent in the US than in the UK.
 But in both countries credit cards that offer reward schemes can be marketed as great for travel.

 Are you a luxury traveller?

 Or are you a frugal budget backpacker?